 We left at 6 am to make the crossing to Nova Scotia.
 It went smoothly and we arrived at Annapolis Royal in the afternoon.

-We anchored out, but there’s a nice little dinghy dock, right in the middle of the walkable downtown area.
+We were out on a mooring, but there’s a nice little dinghy dock, right in the middle of the walkable downtown area.
 We spent two enjoyable days exploring the town and its restaurants.
 We just missed the Natal Days celebrations, which is fine with me, because I don’t celebrate the British treatment of my Acadian ancestors.

 Thursday, August 9